1st Edition

 ‘Imaginatively presented and well-written, David Birch’s latest book gives teachers and their pupils useful tools and activities on profoundly challenging topics.
 I highly recommend this teaching guide as an instrument for helping young people develop their thinking on the issues that affect us all.’

-Emma Swinn MBE, co-founder of the Philosophy Foundation
+Emma Swinn MBE, Co-director of the UK’s National Charity for Philosophical Enquiry

 ‘Navigating the Moral Maze contains a multitude of engaging questions, extracts and scenarios that can get even the most disengaged class going.
 It offers teachers numerous scaffolding tools and activities that they can lift straight off the page to help their pupils think more clearly about the trickiest topics.’